Chrisos10/InfraFix_Prototype/README.md

 git clone https://github.com/Chrisos10/InfraFix_Prototype.git
 ```

-- Open your a new bash terminal in vscode
+- Open a new bash terminal in vscode

 - Create a virtual environment named 'venv' using the following command;
 ```